List of recurring The Simpsons characters: Birch Barlow

-Birchibald "Birch" T. Barlow (voiced by Harry Shearer in "Sideshow Bob Roberts", Maurice LaMarche in "You Kent Always Say What You Want") is a conservative talk show host on the radio station KBBL, who in voice and appearance is modeled after Rush Limbaugh.
+Birchibald T. "Birch" Barlow (voiced by Harry Shearer in "Sideshow Bob Roberts" and "You Kent Always Say What You Want") is a conservative talk show host on the radio station KBBL, modeled after Rush Limbaugh.
 As of "You Kent Always Say What You Want", he also has a show on Fox News, and serves as a parody of Fox News' conservative bias.

 On his radio show, he declares himself to be "the fourth branch of government" and "the fifty-first state".
 He authored the book Only Turkeys Have Left Wings.
 Barlow plays an important part in the episode "Sideshow Bob Roberts", in which Sideshow Bob, while jailed, calls Barlow on his radio show, giving Bob an outlet to voice how the prison treats him unfairly.
 Barlow, knowing Bob is a fellow Republican, sympathizes with his complaints, and influences the rest of Springfield to do so as well.
 This leads to Bob's prompt release and ensuing mayoral election-rigging.
 While Barlow endorses Bob for mayor to the Springfield Republican Party, it is implied he had nothing to do with the electoral fraud, as Bob clears his name in a fit of egomaniacal boasting when Lisa accuses Bob of being Barlow's puppet.

 Barlow appears in the episode "We're on the Road to D'ohwhere" as a customer at Marge's prescription drug-laden "yard sale", a reference to Limbaugh's Oxycontin addiction.
 Most recently Barlow appears with other Springfield Republicans in the episode "E Pluribus Wiggum", in which he tells Lisa to make Ralph Wiggum decide whether he wants to run for president as a Republican or a Democrat.